viam-devrel/viamcodelabs/site/viamguides/src/line-follower/line-follower.md

 author: Naomi Pentrel
-id: webcam-line-follower-robot
+id: line-follower
 summary: Build a line-following robot that relies on a webcam and color detection
 categories: Getting-Started, Developer
 environments: web
 status: Published
 feedback link: https://github.com/viam-devrel/viamcodelabs/issues
-tags: Getting Started, Developer, Scuttle, Rover
+tags: Getting Started, Developer
----

 # Build a Line Follower with a Rover and a Webcam